quinoacomputing/quinoa/README.md

 charmrun +p4 /usr/local/bin/unittest -v
 ```

-The release docker container is configured to be used on a single computer.
+The release docker container is configured for a single computer.
 To run on clusters of networked compute nodes you must build from source:

 ## Build